-In January 2022, INCOSE released the Systems Engineering Vision 2035 [INCOSE22].
-It is intended to inspire and guide the strategic direction for the global systems engineering community.
+In January 2022, INCOSE released the Systems Engineering Vision 2035 [16].
+It is intended to inspire, guide, and inform the strategic direction for the global systems engineering community.
 A core element identified for the future state of systems engineering is increased confidence in systems to improve the practice of engineering trusted systems.

-[FUSE21] noted that a key problem to address in realizing Vision 2035 is that "Systems security has moved from its traditional focus on trust to a more singular focus on risk."
+As noted in [7], a key problem to address in realizing Vision 2035 is that "systems security has moved from its traditional focus on trust to a more singular focus on risk."
 The need is to prove a level of system security through evidence-based assurance.